Reliable recovery of hierarchically sparse signals for Gaussian and Kronecker product measurements: Analytical results

 \section{Analytical results}

 For the analysis of hierarchically sparse recovery schemes, we use a special version of the general restricted isometry property (RIP) for unions of linear subspaces \cite{BluDav09}.
-In the following we formulate the RIP for $(s,\sigma)$-sparse vectors.
-A generalised version for arbitrary hierachical sparse vectors is given in Section~\ref{sec:generalHierachicalSparsity}.
+In the following we formulate the \emph{hierarchical RIP (HiRIP)} for $(s,\sigma)$-sparse vectors.
+A generalized version of HiRIP for arbitrary hierarchical sparse vectors is given in Section~\ref{sec:generalHierachicalSparsity}.